Using a Margin Loan to Purchase Your Home

 What is a Margin Loan?

 Generally, you pay a variable interest rate based on SOFR (see above), which may be similar to the interest rate you get on a HELOC.
-In my limited experience, you can find some brokerages that feature margin loans and advertise low rates, and otherwise, you might have a bit higher rate than you get with a home equity line of credit.
+You can find some brokerages that feature margin loans and advertise low rates; otherwise, you might have a higher rate than you get with a home equity line of credit.

-The main risk, of course, is that the market goes down, and you get exposed to a margin call.
-Once your loan-to-value amount is about 80%, your broker will either ask you to give them some cash to cover their risk or they will force the sale of your equities.
-This is horrific, of course, because it locks in the low price of the equities, which is what caused the margin call in the first place.
+The main risk is that the market drops, exposing you to a margin call.
+Once your loan-to-value amount is about 80%, your broker will either ask you to give them some cash to cover their risk, or they will force the sale of your equities.
+This is horrific, of course, because it locks in the low price of the equities, which caused the margin call in the first place.

 Buying a Home on Margin

 Margin loans have some tax benefits.
-Instead of selling appreciated securities and paying capital gains taxes, you can take a margin loan.
+You can take a margin loan instead of selling appreciated securities and paying capital gains taxes.
 This margin loan may be tax deductible if used on your home, but first of all, see your CPA about this, and second of all, remember that the standard deduction is so large that many married people don’t benefit from the mortgage tax deduction.

-Me, well, I no longer have a W2 income since I retired early.
+Since I retired early, I no longer have a W2 income.
 I needed a source of capital, and a margin loan worked great.
-The interest rate is high, so I will use mortgage acceleration to pay it down quickly.
+The interest rate is high.
 The goal is to hold on to my equities because they will appreciate more than the interest rate for the next couple of years while I have this loan.